ashik5757/Hotel-List-Project/README.md

     > Note : If the root user don't have any password, then Press **Enter** without typing the password.

-- Create a database :
+- Create a mysql database :

     ```bash
     CREATE DATABASE hotel_lister_db;